Also available in: French

-What are the advantages and disadvantages of inflatable personal floatation devices?
+What are the advantages and disadvantages of inflatable personal flotation devices?

-Inflatable personal floatation devices are very lightweight and ergonomic, making wearing them even more comfortable.
+Inflatable personal flotation devices are very lightweight and ergonomic, making wearing them even more comfortable.
 Models with a zipper or with a buckle are available.

-These PFDs are not recommended for high-intensity activities in active waters, such as rafting.
+These PFDs are not recommended for high-intensity activities in whitewaters activities such as rafting or water skiing.

-How to pick the right sized personal floatation device (PFD)
+How to pick the right sized personal flotation device (PFD)

-If you are an adult, you should not select a floatation device based on your weight, but rather based on the size of your chest.
+If you are an adult, you should not select a flotation device based on your weight, but rather based on the size of your chest.
 Measure and follow the manufacturer guidelines.
 It’s imperative that the jacket hugs your body, but is comfortable and does not move when properly fastened.